Jellyfin is an open-source, free media solution for cord-cutters. But is it right for you? This guide examines the pros and cons to help you decide.

 For over-the-air antenna integration, choose HDHomeRun tuners with ample tuners (4+) and ATSC 3.0 support when possible.
 Connect them via gigabit ethernet to your router for reliability.

-If leveraging IPTV sources, select tuners carefully to ensure compatibility with M3U sources and protocols.
+If using IPTV sources, select tuners carefully to ensure compatibility with M3U sources and protocols.
 SiliconDust Prime 6 is a good bet.

 Always favor wired connections rather than WiFi or Powerline which can degrade.